littleboy0k/steemmod/README.md

 * steem API (steem-python)
 * coinmarket API (coinmarketcap)

-## Commands and functions:
+## Functions:

-* !ping - checks if bot is responsive by responding "pong";
+* The ability to finally easily add custom commands by editing the command() function;

 * Accepting a post - use :ballot_box_with_check: on the given post;

 * Submit a post by posting a message starting with *https://steemit* or *steemit* in an allowed channel;

-* Removes accepted posts older than 132 hours;
+* Removes accepted posts older than x hours;